How To Use Maschine In Ableton Live? (Explained)

 Which Is Better MPC Or Maschine?

 MPC is one of the oldest midi controllers around and has fantastic music-making capabilities.
-However, Maschine offers better integration and features for modern music production systems.
+However, NI Maschine offers better integration and features for modern music production systems.

-Can You Dj With A Maschine Mk3?
+Can You DJ with A Maschine Mk3?

 Yes, you can DJ live with a Maschine Mk3 by using the different knobs and pads on the Maschine.
 The problem will likely be the beat synchronization which is not a native Maschine feature.